xforcered/wubblegum/README.md

 ## Usage
 wubblegum is a command line tool.
 To understand the usage of wubblegum and its options, run `python3 ./wubblegum.py --help` or read on.
+If you want to issue commands (including raw APDUs in hex format) to a card interactively, run `python3 ./apdu_console.py`.

 ### Selecting a card reader
 You should check using `--show-readers` to see if there is more than one card reader recognized on your system.
 Some devices like Yubikeys are recognized as card readers.
 If you need to select a reader that isn't the first in the list (index 0) you can use `-r x` where x is the index of the reader you wish to use, as listed by `--show-readers`.